martinberlin/udpx/README.md

-This should send 72 pixels (Note that not all are on) To understand the binary please read [the pixels section](https://github.com/martinberlin/udpx/tree/PIXELS%2Bs/lib/pixels)
+This should send 72 pixels (Note that not all are on) To understand the binary please read [the pixels section](https://github.com/martinberlin/udpx/tree/PIXELS%2Bs/lib/pixels) Note that due to javascript restrictions to test UDP you need to start a middleware.js with nodejs that redirects the TCP packages to UDP.
+Check the readme in /examples/test to see how to do that.

 ### License